pratishbodhale/imposture-detection/README.md

 # Imposture Detection

+Authenticate the user by training and testing one class SVM classifier by the data acquired with neutral mood.

 mood_data_extractor.py : Extract useful features from mood files and generate .txt files similiar to continuos data collection 'preproc_data' folder